CompuTec/computec-docs/docs/appengine/administrators-guide/setup-telemetry.md

     ![Fill Credentials](./media/fill-credentials.png)

 6. Save the profile.
-This profile now can be specified in the AppEngine Configuration.
+This profile now can be specified in CompuTec AppEngine Configuration.

-## Assigining the Profiles to AppEngine
+## Assigining the Profiles to CompuTec AppEngine

-To assign a profile to the AppEngine instance:
+To assign a profile to the CompuTec AppEngine instance:

-1. Navigate to AppEngine Administration > Configuration > AppEngine Servers.
+1. Navigate to CompuTec AppEngine Administration > Configuration > AppEngine Servers.
-2. Assign the profile to the relevant AppEngine instance.
+2. Assign the profile to the relevant CompuTec AppEngine instance.

     ![AppEngine Profile](./media/profile_appengine.png)

-3. Restart the AppEngine Service to apply the changes.
+3. Restart the CompuTec AppEngine Service to apply the changes.

-## Assigining the Profiles to Sap Business One
+## Assigning the Profiles to SAP Business One

 To assign the profile to the Company:

-1. Go to AppEngine Administration and select the active company.
+1. Go to CompuTec AppEngine Administration and select the active company.
 2. Assign profiles:
     - To all users in the company
     - Or to specific users needing tailored configurations